alabid/flylatex/README.md

 To install FlyLatex, first clone the repository: `git clone https://github.com/alabid/flylatex.git`

 `cd` into the directory `flylatex`.
-Open the file `configs.js` with your favorite editor and edit the file to reflect your storage setup and your database setup.
+Open the file `configs.js` with your favorite editor and edit the file to reflect your storage setup, your database setup, and others.

 	var config = {
 	    directory: {